-You plug the dongle into your TV, get your smartphone and press a little button to transfer your TV shows, movies and YouTube videos from your hand to the screen.
-This amount of simplicity can betray you, though.
+You plug the dongle into your TV, get your smartphone, and press a little button to transfer your TV shows, movies and YouTube videos from your hand to the screen.
+This level of simplicity can be deceiving though, in terms of how much a Chromecast can actually do.

 Read this: The best streaming sticks

-How could you possibly get more out of your Chromecast than you already do?
+How can you possibly get more out of your Chromecast than you are already?
 Well, that's what we're here for.
 We've assembled some of our favourite tips and tricks to better use your Chromecast.
 Here we go.

 Have a YouTube party with a shared playlist